dpellow/data-download/README.md

 ### Download bacterial references and PLSDB database

-`scripts/download_script.sh` - script to download NCBI bacteria and Archaea references
+`scripts/download_script.sh` - script to download NCBI bacteria and Archaea references.
+WARNING: This database is large.

 `scripts/download_plsdb.sh` - script to download and extract the PLSDB plasmid sequences